pab1it0/awesome-a2a/README.md

 - [EmilLindfors/a2a-rs](https://github.com/EmilLindfors/a2a-rs) 🦀 🏠 - A Rust implementation of the A2A protocol that follows idiomatic Rust practices and hexagonal architecture principles.
 Features both client and server implementations, multiple transport options (HTTP and WebSocket), streaming support, and async/sync interfaces with flexible feature flags.
 - [k-jarzyna/adk-modular-architecture](https://github.com/k-jarzyna/adk-modular-architecture) 🐍 🏠 - A flexible, multi-agent system for automating the presales process using Google's Agent Development Kit.
+- [yeeaiclub/a2a-go](https://github.com/yeeaiclub/a2a-go) 🏎️ 🏠 - A Go implementation of the A2A protocol with middleware support, authentication, and complete protocol methods.
+Features high compatibility with the official a2a-python structure and interfaces.

 ### 🧠 <a name="knowledge-services"></a>Knowledge Services